Top 10 Australian mountains to climb

 2. Mt Gower, NSW

-World Heritage-listed Lord Howe Island has plenty of spots where you can seek solitude, but the 14km return track to the cloud forested summit plateau of 875m Mt Gower isn't one of them.
+World Heritage-listed Lord Howe Island has plenty of spots where you can seek complete solitude, but the 14km return track to the cloud forested summit plateau of 875m Mt Gower isn't one of them.
 To capitalise on Gower's lofty views of 777m Mt Lidgbird, castle-like islet Balls Pyramid, and much of the rest of this stunning 11km by 2km island and its marine park, you must go with a licensed guide.
 You'll appreciate the company, though, particularly when you're gripping the fixed safety ropes, trying to focus your attention on the ropes and the skinny, cliff-side 'trail' before you and not on the potentially unforgiving drop towards the Tasman.